American Airlines: Cabins

 Flagship Business is American's international and transcontinental business class product.
 It is offered on all Boeing 777-200ERs, Boeing 777-300ERs, Boeing 787-8s, and Boeing 787-9s, as well as select Airbus A321s.
 All Flagship Business seats are fully lie-flat.
+The amenities in Flagship Business include complimentary alcoholic/non-alcoholic beverages, multi-course meals, and lounge access.